moderndatacompany/dataos.info/docs/learn_new/dp_foundations1_learn_track/create_dp_spec/index.md

 You're building a source-aligned retail data product that curates customer, product, and sales data to power downstream use of this data.
 To make this product easy to deploy, discover, and reuse, you’ll define a Data Product Spec—a blueprint that links metadata, input/output datasets, collaborators, and a production-ready Bundle containing ingestion workflows, quality checks, monitors, and pagers.

-## Step 1: Define general information
+## Step 1: Define General Information

 Start with the high-level metadata about your data product: